Follow Me on Facebook and Instagram too!

 Stop Relying on External Validation

-Do what moves you.
-You don’t need a tracker, app or scale to tell you that you got it “right”.
+Listen to your body rather than trackers, apps or the scale to tell you that you got it “right”.
 Practice attunement.

 Honour your Need for Rest